Refzlund/xult/SERIALIZATION.md

 In the Cloudflare RPC (Remote Procedure Call) world `toJSON` is not called during serialization (i.e. when using structured clone).
 Instead it will throw `[wrangler:error] DataCloneError: Could not serialize object of type "Result".
 This type does not support serialization.`.

-Therefore we have `Result.func.json` which returns results as a serialized JSON object, and `Result.from` which rehydrates results passing `Result.isJSON` or converts non-result values into a `Result.ok`.
+Therefore we have `Result.funcJSON` which returns results as a serialized JSON object, and `Result.from` which rehydrates results passing `Result.isJSON` or converts non-result values into a `Result.ok`.

-`Result.func.json` also includes the iterator to the output, so it can be yielded in generator functions.
+`Result.funcJSON` also includes the iterator to the output, so it can be yielded in generator functions.

 (P.S. `Result.fromSafe(() => ...)` accepts a function that catches exceptions, providing a `Result.err`).